 His music has been broadcast by Radio France on several occasions; in October 2013 Nigel Keay was the featured guest on Radio France Musique's Tapage Nocturne programme.

 Nigel Keay's works are increasingly being presented in prestigious concert venues in Europe and further afield.
 These include; Diversions for Quintet at the Graz Opera, Austria, at Casa da Música, Porto, Portugal, at the Paris Oboe Festival.
 His Introduction and Tarantella was premiered at Weill Recital Hall at Carnegie Hall, NYC.

 His discography includes two compact discs of his music; Music for Small Groups released in 2011 by Blumlein Records, and the dancer leads the procession released in 2014 which contained diverse works from solo piano to quintet.
 In 2016 two works were released on separate compact discs; the Oboe Sonata (Créations, Continuo Records, Italy) and Moderato à cent d'huîtres (on La Cuisine à l'alto by the Polymnie label, France).
-Two more works will be released in 2017; String Quartet N° 2 (Blumlein Records, Germany), and Prelude for Cello & Piano (Atoll Records, NZ).
+Other works are in preparation for future releases; String Quartet N° 2 (Blumlein Records, Germany), and Prelude for Cello & Piano (Atoll Records, NZ).